Free forever · No card · No trial

 Menutize vs Square Invoices, feature by feature.

 Honest comparison.
-Square Invoices is excellent for one-off transactions.
-Menutize is built for service businesses with repeat customers, scheduled work, and recurring revenue.
-Here’s where the line is.
+Square Invoices is excellent invoicing software for one-off and retail-style billing.
+Menutize is operations software for service businesses with repeat customers, scheduled work, and recurring revenue.
+Here’s exactly where the line is — including where Square genuinely matches or beats us.

 Feature Menutize Free Square Invoices Free